tazze87/tazze87.github.io/_pages/about.md

 ---

 ## Publications
-Welfare and Competition in Expert Advice Markets, **Journal of Economic Behavior and Organization**, 2024.
+Welfare and Competition in Expert Advice Markets<br>
+**Journal of Economic Behavior and Organization**, 2024<br>
+with Matteo Ploner and Federico Vaccari

 ## Work in Progress
 First